 As a result of the globalization of the world economy, even great continental powers like Russia have become dependent on the sea for their prosperity and for the economic growth that underwrites their military and international security designs.

-Experts in the functioning of Russia’s economy and in international trade must provide estimates of the consequences for Russia’s economy of being cut off from seaborne trade.
-Of equal importance would be assessments of the measures, internal and external (including support from China), that Russia might take to compensate for the effects of blockade.
+Experts (academic and official) in the functioning of Russia’s economy and in international trade must provide thorough estimates of the consequences for Russia’s economy of being completely cut off from seaborne trade.
+Of equal importance would be assessments of the measures (including receipt of support from China), that Russia might take to compensate for the effects of blockade.

 What Kind of a War with Russia